What is Benefit in Kind (BIK)?

 You must deduct Pay As You Earn (PAYE), Pay Related Social Insurance (PRSI) and Universal Social Charge (USC) from your employee’s pay on the value of a benefit.

-If your employee’s total income, including benefits, is more than €1,905 they must pay tax on their benefits.
+If your employee’s total income, including benefits, is more than €1,905 in a year they must pay tax on their benefits.
 Income from a previous job is not counted towards the €1,905 limit.

 Your employee may have worked for a number of businesses under one parent company.
 If this is the case, their combined income from these jobs is measured against the €1,905 limit.

-If you give a benefit to an employee’s husband, wife, civil partner, family members, dependants or guest, they must pay tax on it.
+If you give a benefit to an employee’s spouse or civil partner, family members, dependants or guest, they must pay tax on it.

-A company director must pay tax on any benefit in kind, regardless of their total income.
+A company director must pay tax on any BIK, regardless of their total income.